Get

 • Explosive training (once a week)

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 How many detection dogs are in the States?

-As of 2022, there are approximately 5,100 trained dogs in the States working for the government.
+As of 2022, there were approximately 5,100 trained dogs in the States working for the government.
 They were all employed through various federal programs to find bombs, sniff out narcotics, and detect diseases.
 On top of that, as many as 400 dogs serve as contractors.
 These working dogs mostly come from Europe: up to 85% of canines obtained by the US Air Force are bred in the EU, mainly Germany and the Netherlands.

 The Department of Defense, in turn, relies on the Air Force to provide it with the K-9s.
 And if we talk about specific breeds, they’re good for different tasks.
-For decades, the military has been using Shepherds (Dutch, German, and Belgian, the Malinois) for duty.
+For decades, the military has been using Shepherds (Dutch, German, and the Belgian Malinois) for duty.
 Labrador Retrievers excel at detecting scents (mostly drugs, marijuana, and cocaine).
-Lastly, Jack Russell terriers are often employed in agriculture.
+Lastly, Jack Russell Terriers are often employed in agriculture.

 service dog undergoing training